 - Increase consumer awareness of after hours primary health care available in the community.

-The PHN commissions services to meet the objectives outlined above.
-Tender opportunities are released on the PHN’s Tenderlink site as needed and providers can register to receive notifications when an opportunity arise.
+The PHN commissions services to meet the objectives outlined below.
+Tender opportunities are released on the PHN’s Tenderlink site as needed.
+Providers can register to receive notifications when opportunities arise.